jina-ai/example-video-search/README.md

 | Dataset used | Choose your own videos |
 | Model used | [AudioCLIP](https://github.com/AndreyGuzhov/AudioCLIP) |

-In this example, Jina is used to implement a video search system.
+In this example, we create a video search system that retrieves the videos based on short text descriptions of the scenes.
+The main challenge is to enable the user to search videos _**without**_ using any labels or text information about the videos.

-Videos can be indexed and afterwards searched by text inputs.
+We choose to use Audio CLIP models to encode the video frames and audios

 Jina searches both the image frames and the audio of the video and returns the matched video and a timestamp.